Rolayet/GWAS-GBD/README.md

 ** The list of terms matched partially is attached here named "matched partially".

 ** The missed terms from matching process are:
-Those terms were missed during the matching process, I could not tracked them.
+Those terms were missed during the matching process, I could not track them.
 Self-harm and interpersonal violence
 Other pneumoconiosis
 Cirrhosis due to other causes